AB InBev seen reining in SABMiller's decentralized culture

 'COMPLETELY OPPOSITE'

-Many analysts also expect MegaBrew would unwind SAB's 49 percent stake in its joint venture with China Resources, even if not required by a change of control clause or antitrust concerns.
+Many analysts also expect MegaBrew would unwind SAB's 49 percent stake in its joint venture with China Resources (0291.HK), even if not required by a change of control clause or antitrust concerns.

 The Chinese venture makes Snow, the world's top-selling beer by volume, but the market is not very profitable, and having a large financial stake without control is "completely opposite" AB InBev's typical approach, according to an industry banker.